crystdang/crystina-dang-bstn-capstone/README.md

 List the pages of your app with brief descriptions.
 You can show this visually, or write it out.

-- Upcoming Circuit (home)
+- Upcoming Circuit: /
-- List of Upcoming Circuits
+- List of Upcoming Circuits: /upcoming/circuits
-- Circuit Details
+- Circuit Details: /upcoming/circuits/:id

 ### Mockups